Skip to main content

 2. Vyvanse (lisdexamfetamine)

 Vyvanse contains the ingredient lisdexamfetamine and is taken once daily.
 Vyvanse is a CNS stimulant like Adderall and Ritalin.
-Vyvanse is only available in brand name currently—there is not a cost-saving generic available.
-Vyvanse is available as an oral capsule as well as a chewable tablet for those who cannot swallow the capsule.
+Vyvanse is available in both brand name and generic.
+Vyvanse is available as an oral capsule and a chewable tablet.
 This medicine is approved to treat ADHD in adults and children six years and older.
 It can also be used to treat moderate to severe binge eating disorder in adults.

 Common Vyvanse side effects include appetite and weight loss, anxiety, stomach pain, nausea, vomiting, diarrhea, dry mouth, dizziness, irritability, and trouble sleeping.